torvalds/linux/Documentation/arch/powerpc/ultravisor.rst

     One of the following values:

 	* U_SUCCESS	on success.
-	* U_FUNCTION	if functionality is not supported.
+	* U_FUNCTION	if functionality is analt supported.
-	* U_INVALID	if VM is not secure.
+	* U_INVALID	if VM is analt secure.
 	* U_PARAMETER	if ``gfn`` is invalid.
 	* U_P2 		if ``num`` is invalid.